Frequently Asked Questions:

-There is a difference between “opening” art and “placing” or “inserting” it inside a document.
-In most cases, you’ll be able to do what you want by “placing” or “inserting” it.
-If you want to edit, or make changes to the original art, you will need the right program to do it.
-Since you get several versions of the art, the program you need depends on the format of the art.
-You get three versions of each image: 1) Low resolution png, 2) High resolution png, and 3) High resolution eps.
-Both the low and high resolution png versions require a photo editing software, like Photoshop, to edit them.
-The high resolution eps files require a vector based program, such as Illustrator or Coreldraw to open and edit them.
+There is a difference between "opening" art and "placing" or "inserting" it inside a document.
+In most cases, you'll be able to do what you want by "placing" or "inserting" it.
+If you want to edit, or make changes to the original art, you will need some type of photo editing program, like Photoshop, to do it.

 Why are my images in jpeg format?

 Some of our older clip art collections are in jpeg format.
 The only difference between jpeg and png format is that png images come with a clear background, whereas jpeg images come with a white background.
 If you want png versions, just ask us, and we'll be glad to provide them for you.

 What do I do if my printer wants proof of the rights to reproduce the art?